-Access My Canada Life at Work to obtain a personalized claim form or obtain the Statement of Claim Out-of-Country Expenses form from your employer.
+Access GroupNet for plan members to obtain a personalized claim form or obtain the Statement of Claim Out-of-Country Expenses form from your employer.
 You must also obtain the Government Assignment form, and residents of British Columbia must also obtain the Special Government Claim form.
 The Canada Life Out-of-Country Claims Department will forward the appropriate government forms to your attention when required.